klyfarthfa/loan/readme.txt

 Instructions to run the server
 0. Setup assumes that you have compatible versions of ruby and mysql.
+  0a.
+This was also written in regards to the rails development environment (RAILS_ENV=development).
+You may need to set the appropriate environment if you are going to run in a different environment.
 1. Update rubygems: `gem update --system`
   1a.
 This is more or less a 'just in case' update.
 2. Install bundler: `gem install bundler`